Neo Geo – Baseball Stars 2

 Playing the game with the standard PC Engine controller is a different experience, but not difficult.
 Playing the game with the standard PC Engine controller is a different experience, but not difficult.

 Sound, Colors, Music: As far as comparisons to other gaming systems (like the SNES and Sega Genesis), I can’t give an adequate list of ‘better than,’ ‘worse than.’
 What I can say is that everything looks and sounds great.
 The only Street Fighter II game I’ve played much of over the years is Street Fighter II: The World Warrior for the SNES.
 Now, compared to that particular game, this PC Engine hu-card version is far better for its character selection and the ability for 2 players to actually select the same characters for VS. The music, sound effects, and colors all sound and look quite comparable between the SNES game and this PC Engine game (I’m sure there are websites that do a great job of analyzing the differences in colors and sounds between these versions).
 The music is not quite as good as what the SNES can produce.
-I didn’t notice any absence of sound effects or voices in the PC Engine game, either.
+I didn’t notice any absence of sound effects or voices in the PC Engine game, either, although I’m admittedly not an expert!

 The game keeps up with your win/loss stats during 2 player VS. The game keeps up with your win/loss stats during 2 player VS.